aydv/chatbot/README.md

 ## Get an OpenAI API key

-You can get your own OpenAI API key by following the following instructions:
+User can get their own OpenAI API key by following the following instructions:
 1. Go to https://platform.openai.com/account/api-keys.
 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.